Timalk16/micrograd-course/README.md

 ✅ Gradient computation for all operations
 ✅ Neural network training with gradient descent
 ✅ Computation graph visualization
+✅ Binary classification with decision boundary visualization
 ✅ Comparison with PyTorch implementation

 ---